ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 ```

 In this output, there are two things worth noting:-

 1. As expected, we are now running two tests as compared to just one in case of a for loop.
 2. The test name `NetBonusIsCorrectForDifferentYears/EmployeeTestParameterised.NetBonusIsCorrectForDifferentYears/0` is a combination of the following:-
-    - A Preifx `NetBonusIsCorrectForDifferentYears` coming from INSTANTIATE_TEST_SUITE_P.
+    - A Prefix `NetBonusIsCorrectForDifferentYears` coming from INSTANTIATE_TEST_SUITE_P.
     - Parameterised class name `EmployeeTestParameterised` coming from the first argument of `TEST_P` macro.
     - Test name `NetBonusIsCorrectForDifferentYears` coming from the second argument of `TEST_P` macro.
     - Finally, the iteration number.